Why we’re campaigning

 To see the full planning application for airport expansion submitted to Eastleigh Borough Council, click F/19/86707.
 The formal Environmental Statement and some public comments are under the ‘documents’ tab.
 Most public comments are under the ‘comments’ tab, but you have to scroll quite a way down to find them.

-The application is likely to be considered by a specially convened meeting of the Eastleigh Local Area Committee (ELAC) on a date and location to be confirmed.
-If you would like to know when this is, join our email list aXoSOU@gmail.com
+The application will be considered by a specially convened meeting of the Eastleigh Local Area Committee (ELAC) on a date and location to be confirmed.
+If you would like to know when this is, or be reminded to comment, join our email list: aXoSOU@gmail.com.

 Copyright Airport Extension Opposition Southampton – All rights reserved